marcdecline/marcdecline/README.md

 - 🫰 In love with Typescript, React, NodeJS, Sequelize, Express and Firebase.

-- 💼 I am currently working as a developer at [Güell Consulting](https://www.guellconsulting.com/)
+- 💼 I am currently working as a senior developer at [Güell Consulting](https://www.guellconsulting.com/)

 <br /><br /><br /><br />